 Our philosophy at Nodland Cellars is to combine the disciplines of art, music and wine into a blend that engages all the senses of the body.
 Wine is not a commodity; it is liquid art, beautiful to the eye, pleasant to the nose, it delights the senses as it enters the mouth and becomes one with us as our body assimilates it into muscle and the mind brings with it an experience that enhances the soul.
+Winemaking is an art and the most original works are created by artists.
+We employ the traditional methods of winemaking that have been used centuries before the scientific method was devised, from the time when the wines were each unique works of art.

 Much like the grand estates of Bordeaux, we produce wines of high pedigree and then blends only from a few selected grape varieties.
 In Europe wines are usually not sold by a varietal name but by the name of the Chateau or the village where the grapes are grown.
 Often the French wines are made of blends of grapes that have been blended for centuries and based on thousands of years of grape growing experience.
 Here in the New World, Nodland Cellars is pleased to produce red wines made only from the grape varieties traditionally blended for centuries in Bordeaux, namely Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec and Petit Verdot, but we also have included the obscure Carmenere.
 In the late 1800s Europe experienced a grape vine blight which wiped out the grapes vines on the continent.
 Up to that time Carmenere was the sixth allowed variety for blending in a traditional Bordeaux blend.
 After the blight Carmenere was not replanted in France and was confused for centuries in Chile as Merlot and in Italy as Cabernet Franc.
 Over a century later, we have found small plantings of Carmenere in Washington State and have included a percentage of this wonderful grape in our blend, much like you might experience if you were able to taste an early Bordeaux, say from the early 19th century produced before the phylloxera mishap.